20th Annual MTSU Student Film Festival

 SPARE has set a recommended time limit of 30 minutes.
 However, this is merely a recommendation; films of any length will be considered.

-A panel of members from SPARE will preview all films.
+A panel of members from SPARE and/or MTSU faculty/staff will preview all films.
 Explicit content, including but not limited to nudity and violence, will not be tolerated if shown in a way that the panel deems inappropriate.
 Submitters will be notified prior to the Festival on whether or not their film will be shown.

 Format of Film